It's a sheer thrill and delight to have you with us here on the EIB network today.

 It's laughable.

-Uh let me let me add my perspective to this.
+Let me add my perspective to this.

-I saw the president in the Rose Garden today, and he was talking about the economy and uh first quarter growth.
+I saw the president in the Rose Garden today, and he was talking about the economy and first quarter growth.

-Folks, wait till you hear the news on this too.
+Folks, wait till you hear the news on this, too.

-First quarter growth was what, 4.6 or 4.8%?
+First quarter growth was 4.6 or 4.8%, which was it?

-You won't believe the the uh 4.6 is astounding.
+You won't believe the 4.6% is astounding.

-I I'll get to that in due course.
+I'll get to that in due course.

-And we talked about this hundred dollar repo.
+And we talked about this $100 rebate.

 I'm shouting at my own president.

-Where the Brian was in here.
+Brian was in here.

-He saw where are they gonna explore?
+He said, where are they going to explore?

-They they're not allowed to explore anywhere.
+They're not allowed to explore anywhere.

-Where can where can they explore?
+Where can they explore?

-It is 4.8% first quarter growth, and it was portrayed as less than expected.
+And it was portrayed as less than expected.

 Somebody has set the price for buying us off, folks.